 Engage internal and/or community resources that may be accessed to resolve the crisis, and

 Assist in the arrangement for transportation to emergency and crisis facilities, when needed, based upon the safety needs of the individual.

 Monitor the status of students and communicate with health care provider(s), other supports, and university leadership throughout their stabilization process; provide ongoing case management services to determine if the student is following clinical recommendations; and consult with internal and external resources/providers to address any concerns.

-Partner with university CARE teams to discuss potential students in crisis as well as coordinate follow-up care.
+Partner with university Crisis Assessment Risk Evaluation Team (CARE) teams to discuss potential students in crisis as well as coordinate follow-up care.

 In the case of a staff, faculty or neighbor, triage and support intervention and enlist appropriate internal or community resource to assume response.

 Provide emotional, debriefing, and resource support, or secure those supports, for bystanders and others impacted by critical incidents.
 This may include family, roommates, friends, targets, other first responders, and the larger community.

 Conduct student evaluations for fitness and return to study.